wp-plugins/wpdiscuz/readme.txt

 == Changelog ==

 = 2.0.7 =
-* Fixed Bug: Remove extra lines when comments were closed
+* Fixed Bug: Comment system hiding problem on posts with disabled discussion option.

 = 2.0.6 =
 * Fixed Bug: Problem with saving new pharses (Same text on checboxes)